From a curiosity-driven email project to a privacy-first suite for your inbox, Slack, and calendar — built with AI.

 — César Hidalgo, in the Christian Science Monitor (July 2013)

-Here are a couple of videos from other creators who explored Immersion at the time:
+Two videos from other creators who explored Immersion at the time:

 Immersion is now defunct as a hosted service, but the code remains available as open source.
 Anyone is welcome to download, fork, and build on it.